 Early Childhood Program (Pre - K)

-The Early Childhood Program at Horace Mann School is a developmentally-based program for young learners.
+The Early Childhood Program at Horace Mann School is a developmental-based program for young learners.
 We provide a language rich environment where American Sign Language, spoken English, and written English are used to support and facilitate instruction in a variety of ways.
-Our program includes teachers who are trained in a variety of modalities such as American Sign Language, Oral/Aural instruction and bilingual education.
+Our program includes teachers who are trained in a variety of modalities such as American Sign Language, oral/aural instruction, and bilingual education.
 We are able to address a variety of language needs and augmentative approaches.
 We work closely with our families to support learning both at school and at home.

-Kindergarten is an area where we see growth and progress in many areas of each child's development.
-The objectives and standards are based upon the Boston Public Schools' Kindergarten Standards.
-The Kindergarten objectives are also based on the newly developed Focus on K2 curriculum created by the Boston Public Schools.
-Focus on K2 is a comprehensive, integrated approach for kindergarten that combines the most current research on teaching and learning with attention to high standards for achievement.
-Content such as math and literacy are taught in part through whole-group mini-lessons, but with an emphasis on hands-on, authentic learning in interdisciplinary centers, such as the Block Area, Dramatization Center, and the Art Studio.
-Focus engages children's creativity, critical thinking and problem solving, collaboration, and communication.
-Perhaps most importantly, this approach honors the value of instilling a life-long love of learning in Boston's youngest citizens.
+Kindergarten is an area where we see growth and progress in many areas.
+The objectives are based on the the Boston Public Schools' Kindergarten Standards as well as the Focus on K2 curriculum, which is a comprehensive, integrated approach combining the most current research on teaching and learning with attention to high standards for achievement.
+Content is taught in part through whole-group mini-lessons with an emphasis on hands-on, authentic learning in interdisciplinary centers.
+Not only does this engage children's creativity, critical thinking, problem solving, collaboration, and communication skills; but it instills a life-long love of learning.